thoughtbot/ruby-science/book/principles/open_closed_principle.md

 ```

 Although monkey patching doesn't literally modify the class's source code, it
 does modify the existing class.
-That means that you risk breaking it, including
-all classes that depend on it.
+That means that you risk breaking it, and, potentially, all classes that depend on it.
 Since you're changing the original behavior,
 you'll also need to update any client classes that depend on the old behavior.

 In addition to all the drawbacks of directly modifying the original class,